Jacobsgames/TMGUI/README.md

 - Define the canvas grid dimensions with `tm_canvas_init(w,h,trans)` (80x45 = 16:9)
 - The auto scaling sizes your canvas to fit the current window size, adding letter/pillarboxing where needed
 - Canvas will only scale to pixel perfect multiples, no weird artefacts!

-**Flat Layout System**
 - Supports `tm_vbox(...)` and `tm_hbox(...)` with deterministic cursor-based layout
-- No nested containers — one container at a time
+- Simple lat layout system, no nested containers — one container at a time!

 **Basic Primitives**
 - `tm_label(...)`, `tm_button(...)`, `tm_rect(...)`, `tm_text(...)`, `tm_drawtile(...)`